 District 41 is known for high student academic achievement and growth, a strong sense of community, and active family involvement.
-We serve about 3,600 children from pre-kindergarten through eighth grade in four elementary schools and one junior high.
-We are in our second year of implementing a new math and literacy curriculum, and are very pleased with the tremendous amount of time and effort all of our educators have put forth to make a difference in every child’s life.
+We serve about 3,600 children from pre-kindergarten through eighth grade in four elementary schools and one junior high school.

-District 41 also offers unique opportunities for our students including Foreign Language at the Elementary Schools (½ hour of Spanish everyday starting in 1st grade), optional Dual Language Program, and Problem-Based Learning to name a few.
+We also offer unique opportunities for our students including Foreign Language at the Elementary Schools (½ hour of Spanish everyday starting in 1st grade), optional Dual Language Program, and Problem-Based Learning throughout the school year, to name a few.

 If you have any questions about District 41 and our schools, please do not hesitate to contact the District office at (630) 790-6400.